 All eligible applicants are provided with adult day care and case management services.
 Some individuals can also be approved to receive the following services and supports:

 This program is available statewide across Louisiana.
 To apply or determine availability in your local area, call Louisiana Options in Long Term Care at 877-456-1146.
 Alternatively, one can consult with his/her local area agency on aging or download the Fact Sheet for more information.
-Please note that the fact sheet has not been updated to reflect all current income figures for 2019.
 Limited information is also available on the Louisiana Department of Health website.

 Priority admission is given to those who are being discharged from a nursing home or hospital.
 If your loved one is currently in a skilled nursing rehabilitation center following a hospital stay and you are considering employing this benefits program, you should apply before they are released.